61 Red Flowers: Complete List With Names and Pictures

 Scientific name: Zantedeschia aethiopica

 Native to South Africa, calla lilies would make a bold and cheerful display in gardens throughout the summer and the fall.
 These plants have a very interesting appearance with their trumpet-shaped flowers that start out with a glowing golden-yellow hue.
 It matures into a fiery orangish-red with some yellow speckling across its throat, which has a yellow stick-like stalk in its center.
-They come in a wide variety of different colors, including a deep black flower.
+They come in a wide variety of different colors including white, and a unique deep black flower.

 Canna Lillies grow to be sturdy and elegant with a height of about 14 to 18 inches and a width of 12 to 24 inches.
 They are a favorite wedding flower and will be an interesting choice for most any bouquet, given their elegant form.